waliilaw/2D-game/README.md

 ## Deployment

 This project is configured for deployment on Vercel.
 Simply push your changes and Vercel will automatically deploy from the main branch.

-### Deployment Steps
-1. Push your code to GitHub
-2. Connect Vercel to your GitHub repository
-3. Deploy your site

-## Note
-If you encounter a 404 error on Vercel, make sure the vercel.json file exists and is properly configured.